-Project Number: 12120111-M
+Project Number: 13120111-M

 Project Title: PWS Herring Program - A high temporal and spatial resolution study to validate the separate herring condition monitoring program.

 Principal Investigator: Thomas Kline

+Affiliation: Not Available

-Co-Pls/Personnel: Ron Heintz
+Co-Pls/Personnel: None

+Project Location:

+Funding Approved:

+FY13: \$77,300.00 Total Funding Requested: \$297,100.00

+Funding Approved in Previous Years: FY12: \$199,400.00

 Described here is a single process study project that is a part of an integrative program that will enhance the current monitoring efforts, and examine aspects of particular life stages to allow better modeling of Prince William Sound herring populations.
 The long-term goal of the program is to improve predictive models of herring stocks through observations and research.
 The herring monitoring program is necessarily of coarse temporal and spatial resolution with just two observations per year at narrowly defined sampling sites spread around the large area comprising Prince William Sound.
 Data interpretation requires a greater context to impart greater meaning.
 In the case of temporal variation of herring condition it would be useful to know (1) how sensitive the herring overwinter mortality model is to starting time, and (2) the timing of recovery from winter starvation.
-In the case of spatial variation of herring condition it would be useful to know how sensitive the herring overwinter mortality model is to immigration and emigration from areas immediately adjacent to where herring are sampled at the time of our November and March surveys.
+In the case of spatial variation of herring condition it would be useful to know (1) how sensitive model is to immigration and emigration from areas immediately adjacent to where herring are sampled at the time of our November and March surveys.